Transferring data from your PC to your workspace using SCP and RSYNC

 rsync

 Rsync is a tool for synchronizing two folders.
 This method can also be used to transfer the contents of a folder to a remote folder.
-You typically run this tool on your own PC in the terminal (so e.g.before login in using the ssh command, or in a separate terminal (or shell session)).
+You typically run this tool on your own PC in the terminal or command prompt (so e.g. before loging in using the ssh command, or in a separate terminal (or shell session)).

 Type rsync --help on to see if it is installed on your system.
 To install: